Mediterranean Stuffed Tomatoes with Rice

 - Add the chopped tomato pulp, the Floating Leaf rice blend, and the vegetable broth and bring it to a boil.
 Boil for 5 minutes then reduce the heat to low, cover the skillet, and cook for 20 minutes.
 Preheat your oven to 375 degrees Fahrenheit while the rice cooks.½ cup tomato pulp, 1 cup rice blend, 2 ¾ cups vegetable broth

 - While the rice cooks, toast the pine nuts in 1 teaspoon of oil over medium heat for 3-4 minutes, until they are golden and fragrant.
 Chop the olives, parsley, and dates.
 When the rice is soft, add the pine nuts, olives, parsley, feta cheese or nutritional yeast, oregano, and dates and mix well.
-Season with salt and pepper, to taste.¼ cup pine nuts + 1 teaspoon olive oil, ¼ cup chopped green olives, ¼ cup chopped Italian parsley, ¼ cup feta cheese, 2 teaspoons minced fresh oregano, 6 finely chopped pitted dates
+Season with salt and pepper, to taste.¼ cup pine nuts + 1 teaspoon olive oil, ¼ cup chopped green olives, ¼ cup chopped Italian parsley, ¼ cup feta cheese, 2 teaspoons minced fresh oregano, 6 finely chopped pitted dates, Salt and pepper

 - Stuff the rice into the tomatoes and place the tops on the tomatoes.
 Roast for 30 minutes, or until the tomatoes are soft and starting to brown on top.